 Google has made it easy to add optional colors to your spreadsheet, with extra features to make the final product look great.

 Here’s what you can do with the optional color formatting feature in Google Sheets:

-- Automatically apply alternate colors to cell range
+- Automatically apply alternate colors to the cell range

 - Specify whether the category contains headers and footnotes (and format them differently)